 You are writing a method that will become part of the IntTree class.
 You may define private helper methods to solve this problem, but otherwise you may not assume that any particular methods are available.
-You are NOT to replace any of the existing nodes in the tree.
-You will, however, construct new nodes to be inserted into the tree as described above.
+You are not allowed to change the data fields of the existing nodes in the tree (what we called "morphing" in assignments 7 and 8), you are not allowed to construct new nodes or additional data structures, and your solution must run in O(n) time where n is the number of nodes in the tree.